ImgBotApp/jasonrudolph.github.io/blog/_posts/2013-01-23-as-creative-as-we-make-time-to-be.md

 ---
-title: "As Creative As We Make Time to Be"
+title: "As creative as we make time to be"
 layout: post
 tags:
 - better